surifirstpin/Acubi_Tech_Doc/SQL_Runner_TD.md

 <center><h1>SQL Runner </h1></center>

-Using SQL Runner you can directly access database and clout the access in variety of ways. it can easily set up the connection, and navigate the tables under your schema.
-In sql runner you can run the  pre-written SQL queries, view run history and create custom views and perform useful task with them in model section.
+Using SQL Runner, you can directly access database and clout the access in variety of ways. it can easily set up the connection, and navigate the tables under your schema.
+Under sql runner you can run the  pre-written SQL queries, view run history and create custom views and perform useful task with them in model section and also create and view the jobs.

 ## Navigate To SQL Runner